yous/whiteglass/_posts/2017-09-28-es6-block-scoping-with-let-and-const.md

 value = 1000; // TypeError
 {% endhighlight %}

-On the other hand, unlike let, const creates immutable variables.

-trying to change the value of a const variable will throw a typeerror.
+NOTE: trying to change the value of a const variable will throw a typeerror.

 Make sure that you always initialize the variable with a value declared using const; otherwise it will throw an error.

+{% highlight js %}
+const item; // SyntaxError: Missing initializer in const declaration
+{% endhighlight %}

 If you know that the value of your variables is not going to change throughout your code, you should be using const; otherwise use let to declare your variables.